ricallinson/vplot/README.md

     screen
     ~/Go/bin/vplot /dev/ttyACM0 ~/plots/plot.vplot ~/Go/src/github.com/ricallinson/vplot/config/wall.cfg

 Once the plot has started you can exit the screen any time by pressing `ctrl + A + D`.
+You can list running screens with `screen -r`.